Decision Model and Notation (DMN) is a standard published and managed by the Object Management Group (OMG).

-Enterprise Architect partitions the tools extensive features into perspectives this ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
-To work with the Decision Model and Notation features you first need to select the following perspective:
+Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
+To work with the Decision Model and Notation features you first need to select this Perspective:

-Setting the perspective ensures that the Decision Model and Notation diagrams and their tool boxes and other features of the perspective will be available by default.
+Setting the Perspective ensures that the Decision Model and Notation diagrams, their tool boxes and other features of the Perspective will be available by default.

 An example diagram provides a visual introduction to the topic and allows you to see some of the important elements and connectors that are created in specifying or describing the way decisions are modeled.
 The Decision Requirements diagram will introduce elements such as Decision Tables, Knowledge Sources, Input Date and more.
 Much of the power of Enterprise Architect relies in the ability to simulate or 'run' the decision models and to predict outcomes based on different data sets.
 This functionality will be described in later topics but starts with the creation of a Decision Requirements diagram.